Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-9.md

 ## 📋 Project Proposal

 Your proposal is due this class.
-Submit it to GradeScope.
+Add it to `final-project/PROPOSAL.md` in your course repo and share the link with your instructor.

 **Required sections:**